mlabs-haskell/plutus-simple-model/README.md

 It creates blockchain that has only one UTXO that belongs to the admin user.
 The value is how many coins we are going to give to the admin.
 Admin can distribute values to test users from admin's reserves.

-The rest of the code happens within `Run` monad which is a thin wrapper on State over Mock under the hood.
+The rest of the code happens within `Run` monad which is a thin wrapper on State over `Mock`-blockchain under the hood.
 We have scenarios of script usages as actions in the `Run` monad.
 When we are done we can get the result: